JAnderton/bumblebee-cookbooks/README.md

 #### Bootstrapping

-Installs Chef onto target machine, downloads latest cookbooks on the server for your organization and executes them.
+Installs Chef onto target machine, uploads the latest cookbooks from your local machine on the server and executes them.

 Pro tip: `bootstrap = init + cook`